 We plan to build and set up new production facilities to extend our production to tantalum powder and tantalum bars.
-In the abstract, we would like to extend our production and sales to tantalum powder and tantalum bars for the following reasons: (1) according to the CIC Report, there is expected growth in the markets for tantalum powder and tantalum bars; (2) there are opportunities for leading market players in the other segments of the supply chain of the metallurgical industry to enter into the markets for the production of tantalum powder and tantalum bars as there were only few market players and the utilisation rate of the production capacity of the key manufacturers have reached a reasonable range between 60% and 80% as compared with other manufacturing industry; (3) we are well-positioned to extend our production to tantalum powder and tantalum bars, in particular we will have a stable supply of the raw materials required as well as we have experienced management team and employees; (4) we have been experiencing steady growth in the demand from our customers for tantalum bars during the Track Record Period; (5) our reliance on third party metallurgical company to provide processing services for the production of tantalum bars is not desirable and cannot satisfy the needs of our customers, and we have rejected some orders for tantalum bars from our customers because of unavailability of processing services; (6) it is an industry trend for market players in the tantalum and niobium metallurgy industry to achieve supply chain integration; and (7) the economic benefit from extending our production to tantalum powder and tantalum bars is expected to outweigh its cost.
+In the abstract, we would like to extend our production and sales to tantalum powder and tantalum bars for the following reasons: (1) according to the CIC Report, there is expected growth in the markets for tantalum powder and tantalum bars; (2) there are opportunities for leading market players in the other segments of the supply chain of the metallurgical industry to enter into the markets for the production of tantalum powder and tantalum bars; (3) we are well-positioned to extend our production to tantalum powder and tantalum bars; (3) we are well-positioned to extend our production to tantalum powder and tantalum bars; (4) we have been experiencing steady growth in the demand from our customers for tantalum bars during the Track Record Period; (5) our reliance on third party metallurgical company to provide processing services for the production of tantalum bars is not desirable and cannot satisfy the needs of our customers, and we have rejected some orders for tantalum bars from our customers because of unavailability of processing services; (6) it is an industry trend for market players in the tantalum and niobium metallurgy industry to achieve supply chain integration; and (7) the economic benefit from extending our production to tantalum powder and tantalum bars is expected to outweigh its cost.